Achievable logoAchievable logo

 • Take a deposit for the new issue

-After a completed registration form is reviewed by the SEC, they will effectively register the security.
+After the SEC reviews a completed registration form, it will effectively register the security.
 At some point during the cooling off period, an effective date is announced.
 The effective date is the first day the security may be legally sold to the public.
-Similar to the rules covering registered persons, issuers and/or underwriters may not claim their registration has been approved.
+Similar to the rules covering registered persons, issuers and/or underwriters may not claim the registration has been approved.

 New issues are sold at the public offering price (POP).
-You probably remember this term from the Mutual funds chapter.
-Similar to an investor buying a mutual fund, IPOs are purchased at the POP.
+You may remember this term from the Mutual funds chapter.
+Similar to buying a mutual fund, IPO shares are purchased at the POP.

 The Securities Act of 1933 requires the underwriting syndicate to deliver a prospectus to each customer buying the IPO.
-The prospectus contains all the information on the issuer and new issue that was filed in the registration statement, plus the POP.
-The prospectus must be delivered to customers in its original, unaltered form.
+The prospectus contains the information filed in the registration statement, plus the POP.
+The prospectus must be delivered in its original, unaltered form.
 Firms cannot highlight, summarize, or modify a prospectus in any way.

 After the issue is sold in the primary market, investors trade it in the secondary market.